Jordan Travel Guide

 Amman to Petra

 Bus is the most cost efficient way to travel between Amman and Petra.
-Jett Bus leaves Amman’s Abdali bus station, which is about 10 minutes from downtown, at 6:30AM (please arrive 30 minutes early).
-The air conditioned ride is about 3 hours, costs around $14 USD, and drops you near the Petra Park entrance.
-In peak season it’s also best to buy your ticket the day prior.
+Jett Bus leaves Amman’s Abdali bus station, which is about 10 minutes from downtown, several times a day.
+See the link above for most updated times (it’s best to arrive 30 minutes early).
+The air conditioned ride is about 3 hours, costs 10 JOD (about $14), and drops you near the Petra Park entrance.
+During peak season it’s best to buy your ticket the day prior.

-If you prefer a taxi, expect to pay a lot more, ranging from about 55 to 75 JOD ($75 to $100) or more each way.
+If you prefer a taxi, expect to pay a lot more, ranging from about 80 to 125 JOD ($112 to $176) or more each way.
+A shared taxi should offer a better price.

 Day Trips From Amman

-Dead Sea: The most economical way to get to Amman Beach at the Dead Sea is by bus.
-It’s not direct, however, so a little complicated.
-Take it from Mujaharin bus station to Rame, then catch a taxi.
-The bus will cost less than $2 and a taxi around $6.
-Jett Bus also offers a bus from Abdali and the 7th circle to the Dead Sea and back for about 10 JOD ($14 USD).
-Taxi is another option, providing more flexibility in places to stop at the Dead Sea, but will be more expensive.
-Current prices on Careem are about 20 to 25 JOD ($28 to $35) each way (varies by final start and destination).
+Dead Sea: The most economical way to get to the Dead Sea is by this Jett Bus offer from Abdali and the 7th circle for about 10 JOD ($14 USD) each way.
+Taxi is another option, providing more flexibility in places to stop at the Dead Sea, but are a little more expensive.
+Current prices on Uber are about 20 to 25 JOD ($28 to $35) each way (varies by final start and destination).

-Jerash: Located about an hour from Amman, the most economical way to visit is to take the bus from the North Terminal Bus Station in Amman for 1 JD (about $1.5 USD).
+Jerash: Located about an hour from Amman, the most economical way to visit is to take the bus from the North Terminal Bus Station in Amman very inexpensively.
 Current taxi rates on Careem are estimated at 18 to 21 JOD ($25 to $30).
 This, of course, varies by final starting destination.

 Madaba: Jett Bus offers rides from Amman on Fridays and Sundays, stopping at Madaba, Mount Nebo and “Bethany beyond Jordan” for 15 JOD ($21).
 A taxi on Careem from Amman to Madaba is currently running about 12 to 15 JOD ($17 to $21) each way (depending on your final starting point).